amarantha-k/cbas/_drafts/primer-beer.md

     FROM breweries bw
     WHERE meta(bw).id = 'kona_brewing';

 As in SQL, the query's _FROM_ clause binds the variable `bw` incrementally to the data instances residing in the dataset named breweries.
 Its _WHERE_ clause  selects only those bindings having the primary key of interest;
 the key is accessed (as in N1QL) by using the _meta_ function to get to the meta-information about the records.
-The _SELECT_ returns all of the meta-information plus the data value (the selected brewery record in this case) for each binding that satisfies the predicate.
+The _SELECT_ clause returns all of the meta-information plus the data value (the selected brewery record in this case) for each binding that satisfies the predicate.

 The expected result for this query is as follows: